Hi, I’m Heather. I’m an alcoholic, sober 31 years. And a Catholic convert.

 Blood of Christ, inebriate me...

 So that’s my story.
-If you’d like to follow along, you can receive my blog posts by email,
+If you’d like to follow along, you can subscribe to this site.

 If the spirit moves, please feel free to leave a comment below and introduce yourself.